masoudr/embedded-linux-image-builder/README.md

 ## How to use

-1. Make sure that you meet the requirements and put the necessary files into the `resources` directory:
+1. Make sure that you've met the requirements and have put the necessary files in the `resources` directory:
     * For example:

       ```bash